Amby Burfoot: Journalism

 In 1978, Burfoot joined Bob Anderson as East Coast editor for Anderson's publication, Runner's World magazine.

 In 1984, he covered the first Olympic marathon that women were allowed to participate in, when Joan Benoit Samuelson came into the Olympic Stadium ahead of the field and surprised media to win gold.

 In 1985, when Runner's World was bought by Rodale, Inc. they moved from Mountain View, California to Emmaus, Pennsylvania, he was named the executive editor.

 In 1992, Runner's World published Burfoot's article, "White Men Can't Run," about the dominance of African athletes and athletes of African descent in professional athletics.
 The article was later republished in The Best American Sports Writing.

+Burfoot authored the popular Run Long Run Healthy newsletter until January 2025 when he passed it over to Brady Holmer.

 Personal life

 As of 2018, Burfoot stated he was running 15 to 20 mi a week, whilst in his prime was running 110 mi a week.
 He described his diet as built around fish, fruit, salads, oatmeal, nuts, protein shakes and 6–8 eggs most weeks with the occasional hamburger.
-He is not a teetotaller.